 - Experience supervising a high performing team

-- Ability to work independently and effectively in a fast-paced environment
+- Ability to work independently and effectively in a virtual environment

-- Experience managing multiple tasks and meeting deadlines
+- Skilled in managing multiple tasks, prioritizing effectively, seeking guidance when needed, and meeting deadlines

 - Ability to work with a remote team, including regular access to phone, internet, and video conferencing